gregid/standard-resource/docs/resources/schemas.md

 ### `computedAttributes`

-Computed attributes allow you to specify, well, computed attributes for your resource.
+Computed attributes allow you to specify the computed attributes for your resource.
 We encourage you to read [the guide](./computed-attributes.md) on computed attributes to learn more about them.

 In this example, we define a display name that is computed from the first and last name of the resource.